Juan Luis Vives: Later life

-During the Middle Ages, poor relief was usually the responsibility of the Church and individuals through almsgiving.
-As society became more advanced, these efforts became inadequate.
-In 1525, the Dutch city of Bruges requested Vives to suggest means to address the issue of relief for the poor.
-He set out his views in his essay De Subventione Pauperum Sive de Humanis Necessitatibus (On Assistance To The Poor).
-Vives argued that the state had a responsibility to provide some level of financial relief for the poor, as well as craft training for the unskilled poor.
-The city of Bruges did not implement Vives's suggestions until 1557, but his proposals influenced social relief legislation enacted in England and the German Empire during the 1530s.

 Contemporary relevance

 Vives imagined and described a comprehensive theory of education.
 He may have directly influenced the essays of Michel Eyquem de Montaigne as well as John Henry Newman.
-He was admired by Thomas More and Erasmus, who wrote that Vives "will overshadow the name of Erasmus."
+His writings were also admired by his close friends Thomas More and Erasmus, who wrote that Vives "will overshadow the name of Erasmus."

 Vives is considered the first scholar to analyze the psyche directly.
 He did extensive interviews with people, and noted the relation between their exhibition of affect and the particular words they used and the issues they were discussing.
-While it is unknown if Freud was familiar with Vives's work, historian of psychiatry Gregory Zilboorg considered Vives a godfather of psychoanalysis.
+While it is unknown if Sigmund Freud was familiar with Vives's work, historian of psychiatry Gregory Zilboorg considered Vives a godfather of psychoanalysis.
 (A History of Medical Psychology, 1941) and the father of modern psychology by Foster Watson (1915.)

 Vives taught monarchs.
-His idea of a diverse and concrete children's education long preceded Jean Jacques Rousseau, and may have indirectly influenced Rousseau through Montaigne.
+His idea of a diverse and concrete children's education long preceded those of Jean Jacques Rousseau, and may have indirectly influenced Rousseau through he essays of Montaigne.

 However influential he may have been in the 16th century, Vives now attracts minimal interest beyond specialized academic fields.
 The values of Vives inspired two Belgian Schools for higher education (KATHO and Katholieke Hogeschool Brugge-Oostende) to choose the name 'Vives' as the name for their cooperation/merger starting from September 2013.
 Also, the regional link of Vives with the province of West Flanders, of which Bruges is the capital, played a role.